dougmill/c-evo-ai-template/README.md

   - Added total income calculation, including taxes, food converted to money, overflow material, and trade goods.
   - Added income available for maintenance calculation, which does not include excess for completing a building.
   - Added method to sell progress on current construction project.
+  - Added method to manually control exactly which locations a city exploits.
 - Foreign cities:
   - Added spy reports on enemy cities.
 - Foreign nations: